ml-archive/kotlin-template/docs/HOWWEWORK.md

 ## Injection

 This project is using Dagger for injection and scoping.
-Dagger is an annotation based dependency injection, which computes the dependency graph at compile time and verifies that everything is correctly injected at runtime.
+Dagger is an annotation-based dependency injection, which computes the dependency graph at compile-time and verifies that everything is correctly injected at runtime.

 Dagger works by defining `@Component`s that hold the scope and lifetime of objects it creates.
 Each `@Component` can depend on other `@Component`s by being a `@Subcomponent`.

 ### Modules

-In Dagger Modules are the way to specify _how_ objects are created, where components are the once who decides the lifetime of those objects.
+In Dagger, Modules are the way to specify _how_ objects are created, and components are the ones that decide the lifetime of those objects.

 There are different approaches to do this, given this class:
 ```kotlin